Director finds echoes of Egypt in Cairo's traffic chaos

 Getting behind a wheel to navigate the busy streets means shifting from one lane to another to occupy a coveted empty space - what Egyptians call taking a "ghorza", or stitch.

-It also involves familiarizing yourself with the language of flashing headlights and horns which may translate into anything from a polite request to pass to a biting insult.
+It also involves familiarising yourself with the language of flashing headlights and horns which may translate into anything from a polite request to pass to a biting insult.

 "It just becomes your whole day and you plan your life accordingly, you even don't go places sometimes because you just can't handle the traffic," Elkatsha said.